 Where: 1919 Delaney Avenue, Orlando, FL 32806

-Annual Fall Festival at the Monday Market hosts a pumpkin patch, hayride, bounce houses, market vendor, food trucks, live music, and more.
+Annual Fall Festival at the Monday Market hosts a pumpkin patch, hayride, bounce houses, market vendors, food trucks, live music, and more.

 Where: 9055 Northlake Parkway, Orlando, Florida 32827